lcroberts/nixos/README.md

 # nixos
-A repository for my nixos testing.
+A repository for my nixos configs.
+My standard dotfile repo can be found [here.](https://github.com/lcroberts/dotfiles)